jg2273/SmartDeadbolt/LOGBOOK.md

 ---

+## October 9, 2025

+- 9V battery setup does not supply sufficient current to operate the entire design
+- While operating on 9V battery, when servo activates, it draws too much current which makes other components have unexpected behavior
+- Researching other possible power sources that fit project definition constraints

+---
 ## October 14, 2025

 - RFID troubleshooting, specific pins were programmed to have specific functions, RFID was not wired to those pins, and did not work, resolved